ICanBoogie

 in attempt to read an unaccessible property.
 If the PropertyNotDefined class is not available a \InvalidArgumentException is thrown instead.

-acronym( $word
+public acronym( $word )

 Specifies a new acronym.
 An acronym must be specified as it will appear in a camelized string.
 An underscore string that contains the acronym will retain the acronym when passed to camelize, humanize, or titleize.
 A camelized string that contains the acronym will maintain the acronym when titleized or humanized, and will convert the acronym into a non-delimited single lowercase word when passed to underscore.